 Financial aid awards will be based, in large part, upon the information contained on the FAFSA.
-A verification worksheet and tax transcripts may be required.
+A verification worksheet, tax transcripts, and/or other documents may be required.
 The Office of Financial Aid will maintain complete confidentiality of all information.
 Since anyone’s resources are subject to change, the Director of Financial Aid may review and revise awards based on changes in family circumstances.
 Discrepancies between information on the forms and income tax returns may necessitate such an adjustment.

 Financial Aid Calendar*

 |Oct.
 1, 2018||First date FAFSA may be submitted to the Department of Education.
 See www.fafsa.gov.|

 |Nov.
 1, 2018||Deadline to file FAFSA for students seeking January 2019 entrance.|

 |Feb.
 15, 2019||Deadline to file FAFSA for students seeking September 2019 entrance.|

 |March 2019||Notification to incoming freshmen and transfer students for September 2019 entrance.|